 Caveat: Be sure you only use communities’ tag clouds – individual bloggers’ clouds are too narrow and metaaggregators like Technorati cover everyone, and therefore no community in particular.
 Ideas spread in hives, so it’s useless trying to spread ideas by throwing them at the general public.

 Thoughts?
 Hate it?
 Love it?
 Is this way behind the pack?
 Am I just rehashing Marty’s point or elaborating on it in a useful way?
-Is this stating the obvious?keywords, ppc, social
+Is this stating the obvious?Tags: keywords, ppc, social